 Photo courtesy of Maine Lobster Festival

-For five days, lobster lovers converge on Rockland’s Harbor Park at the Maine Lobster Festival, July 31 - August 4, 2019.
+For five days, lobster lovers converge on Rockland’s Harbor Park at the Maine Lobster Festival, August 3-7, 2022.
+This year marks the festival’s 75th anniversary, so expect extra excitement.
 Indulge in lobster dinners, lobster tail cocktails, lobster rolls, lobster Caesar wraps and lobster salads.
-And every Mainer knows that a piece of blueberry cobbler with the fresh fruit from local farms is the best dessert to follow a lobster meal.
+And every Mainer knows that a piece of blueberry cobbler with the fresh fruit from local farms is the perfect dessert to follow a succulent lobster meal.

-But there’s more to the Maine Lobster Festival than succulent lobster.
+But there’s more to the Maine Lobster Festival than fresh lobster.
 Enjoy cooking contests, watch lobster being prepared on a giant cooker by the shore or wave at the newly crowned Maine Sea Goddess in The Big Parade.
 The festival also includes headliner music events, a 10K road race and a 5K walk/run event.
-Tickets cost $8 for adults and $2 for children 6 to 12.
-(On opening day only, adult tickets are only a dollar and kids 11 and under are free.)
+Because of the 75th anniversary, this year’s admission tickets are free of charge.

 Photo courtesy of Galveston Island Convention & Visitors Bureau

 In the movie “Forrest Gump,” Forrest called shrimp “the fruit of the sea.”
-If you agree, consider visiting two of the best shrimp festivals in the country.
+If you agree, consider heading far south for one of the best shrimp festivals in the country.

 At the Galveston Island Shrimp Festival in Galveston, Texas, the shrimp comes gumbo-style.
-The fun happens September 27-28, 2019.
+The fun happens September 23-24, 2022.
 Don’t miss the Shrimp Gumbo cook-off with amateur and restaurant divisions or the Lil’ Shrimps Parade.
-Purchase a ticket for gumbo tasting and then run off the calories in a 5K race.
+Purchase a ticket for gumbo tasting, and then run off the calories in a 5K race.
 Live music and a children’s area round out the shrimp fun.
-A “Gumbo Stroll” ticket sells for $14 and entitles you to sample gumbo from dozens of teams.
+A “Gumbo Stroll” ticket has sold for $14 in past years and entitles you to sample gumbo from dozens of teams.